 - Today smartphone user is commonly divided into two groups iOS and Android users.
-The user from both the platforms shows different culture in terms of many respects, survey and research did by AppsFlyer show all the patterns and difference between both the type of users.
+The user from both the platforms shows the different cultures in terms of many respects, the survey and research did by AppsFlyer show all the patterns and differences between both the type of users.
 These research and data can be utilized in a mobile developing process to add favorable attributes to the app to meet the needs and wishes of users accurately.

 - AppsFlyer analyzed more than 1.1 billion paid apps in a period of 6 months to come up with precise data showing the on-going trends and key elements among the iOS and Android users.

 - Below are the data and reports that cover click-to-install data and retention( how long one uses them) for both iOS and Android users.